-Blush Paper Co. – Your save the date is the first glimpse your friends and family will have of your wedding.
-You’ll probably still be undecided on a color scheme, so don’t stress too much about making sure they match your wedding stationery.
-Pick a fun, memorable design that captures who you are as a couple.
+Here’s a final tip from Blush Paper Co. – your save the date is the first glimpse your friends and family will have of your wedding.
+You’ll probably still be undecided on a color scheme, so don’t stress too much about making sure they match your wedding stationery. ick a fun, memorable design that captures who you are as a couple.

-Fresh Cut Prints – Save the Dates are generally less formal than your wedding invitations.
+Fresh Cut Prints reminds you that save the dates are generally less formal than your wedding invitations.
 It’s a great place to incorporate some of your personality!
 Use photos, fun illustrations, and more casual wording than on your invitations.

-Purple Wagon Designs – Let your personality shine!
+Let your personality shine, says Purple Wagon Designs!
 Save-the-dates can be casual, fun, and should be infused with your personality.
 Don’t feel like your save the dates need to be too matchy-matchy with your wedding suite.
-Instead, let the invitation design be dictated by the style of the wedding, and let loose with the save the dates!
+Instead, let the invitation design be dictated by the style of the wedding, and let loose with the save the dates.
 Anything goes – photos, text, or beautiful artwork are a great way to infuse some personality.